 Mary Elizabeth Sherrill Endowments

 The Mary Elizabeth Sherrill Endowed Presidential Scholarship in Music was established by the Board of Regents of the University of Texas System on January 29, 2010, to benefit The University of Texas Butler School of Music.
 The endowment honors Mary Elizabeth Sherrill.
-Gift funds were provided by Mr. Robert G. Sherrill.
+Gift funds were provided by her husband, Robert G. Sherrill.
+He wrote this remembrance.

 Mary Elizabeth Sherrill